SEARCH

 Now we are going to move SEAM A back to the left side and SEAM B to the right side.

-Diagram showing where to pinch fabric
+Arrow showing where to pinch fabric.

 I do it by pinching SEAM A on top and SEAM B underneath and shifting everything a quarter turn counter clockwise.